Nick-Andreottola/covid-spending-analysis/README.md

 # covid-spending-analysis

-Analysis and visualization of consumer spending patterns during COVID-19 using Python.
+Project goal: Analysis and visualization of consumer spending patterns during COVID-19 using Python.

+Tools used:
+Python
+Matplotlib
+numpy